This volunteer organization is chartered by the Board of Regents of

 inauguration of regular trolley service on July 15, 2006, the museum

-fulfilled a dream that had been a part of us since our inception over 30
+fulfilled a dream that had been a part of us since our inception half

-of the electrified portion of the joint rail line to a full mile in
+the electrified portion of the rail line to a full mile in length now offers

 Our growth continues, and you are invited to be a part of it...as a